yizhak-lab-ccg/scXpand/docs/contributing.rst

 **Parallel Execution:**

 The `-n auto` flag automatically detects the optimal number of parallel workers based on your CPU cores.
-This significantly speeds up test execution, especially for the comprehensive test suite with 900+ tests.

 **Pre-commit Integration:**